 - The government shall make no law abrogating the presumption of innocence in all cases and in all criminal and civil jurisdictions, including Strict Liability offences.
 There will be no Deeming offences, where in the absence of hard evidence of an offence, persons are deemed to have committed an offence.
 In every instance where person denies an offence, a prosecution will have to prove such a traffic, summary or indictable offence beyond reasonable doubt.
 Absence of evidence will not be allowed to constitute admissible evidence.

 - Minor summary matters such as traffic offences will be dealt with by a magistrate.
 In all prosecutions of indictable offences, accused persons shall have the right to a speedy and public trial by an impartial jury of their peers in the jurisdiction where the alleged offence was committed, unless the accused persons elect to have the matters heard by a judge alone.
 Accused persons shall have the unfettered right to physically confront and examine under oath their accusers and any witnesses for and against the accused.

 - The government shall make no law that could be considered to be a Bill of Attainder, which is an act of a legislature declaring a person or group of persons guilty of some crime and punishing them without trial and due process of law.

 - The government will make no law respecting the right to life.
-The people shall have the unfettered right to control their lives and whether they wish to be euthanased for whatever reason.
+The people shall have the unfettered right to control their lives and whether they wish to be euthanised for whatever reason.
 The people will have the unfettered right to receive assistance to end their lives and those rendering that assistance will not be guilty of a crime.

-- There will be a "Clean Hands" doctrine in relation to losses, injuries or deaths to people incurred as a result of their criminal activities.
-No persons will be permitted to seek or receive any compensation for their own or anybody else's losses or injuries if the injured or deceased persons were involved in criminal activity that resulted in those losses or injuries, even if they were unintended or accidental.
+- There will be a "Clean Hands" doctrine in relation to losses, injuries or deaths to people incurred as a result of their criminal activities or self-inflicted injuries.
+No persons will be permitted to seek or receive any compensation for their own or anybody else's losses or injuries if those injured or deceased persons were involved in criminal activity or self-inflicted injuries, even if they were unintended or accidental.